 We learned a special treat in the Latin Quarter of Paris from Mason Du Gyros.
 Extra Pita Greek is a gyros pita that comes with French fries stuffed inside along with everything else.
 If that’s something that appeals to you, give it a try.
 You won’t be disappointed!

 Homemade gyros are much easier than you may think.
 Our gyro recipe goes for the basic flavors saving you tons of time and ingredients to use what you have for a tasty meal.
-We’ll show you the quick and easy way to make tasty Greek gyros.
+We’ll show you a quick and easy way to make tasty Greek gyros.

 Make Your Choice